-This guide provides a list of Doctor Who’s major tentpoles, a guide of the ‘critical path’—episodes from earlier series you should really watch to be up to date—and short reviews and ratings for each episode of Doctor Who broadcast since the programme’s revival in 2005.
+This guide provides a list of Doctor Who’s major tentpoles, a guide to the ‘critical path’—episodes from earlier series you should probably watch to be up to date—and short reviews and ratings for each episode of Doctor Who broadcast since the programme’s revival in 2005.

 Did this guide help you get into Doctor Who?
 Do you think something could be improved?
 Violently disagree with me on something I said?
 Please let me know: my mail address is

 j at this domain.

 A word on spoilers